bioinformatics-ptp/IMAGE/docs/image_sample_metadata.md

 Optional:

-  * `Child of` (*BioSample ID or Alternative animal ID*) Father and/or Mother's animal ID whose record must also be present as part of the subission or BioSamples ID if sample has been previously submitted
+  * `Child of` (*text*) Father and/or Mother's animal ID whose record must also be present as part of the subission or BioSamples ID if sample has been previously submitted

 ### Sample